 Most companies sending email communications truly underestimate how much deliverability can impact their organization.
 A beautiful, well-constructed, and highly effective email often winds up in the junk folder of someone who subscribed and wished to convert with your company.
 That’s a terrible situation to be in.

 Even worse, you may not even realize that your emails are being routed to junk unless you’re using an inbox monitoring tool.
-They do this through providing a seed list and then monitoring those inboxes, then reporting to you whether or not your email made it to each major Internet Service Provider.
+They do this by providing a seed list and then monitoring those inboxes, then reporting to you whether or not your email made it to each major Internet Service Provider.

 Your email reputation and inbox placement can be impacted by any number of issues, but most of it comes down to five issues:

 - Configuration – are your domain and email server configured so that ISPs can authenticate that the emails are truly coming from your company?